It's Time, Goal Setting Time

 In addition to scheduling the individual tasks, it's wise (and recommended) to insert a meeting or two (with ourself) to reflect, ensure we're on track, and/or make any necessary changes.
 This is where we may decide to alight at another station, in fact, or that we’re still super super pumped to disembark at the one we originally set.

 Though it would be awesome if rolling through this system alone was enough to attain the Ambitious-Ass goals we've set, victory wouldn't taste as sweet if it were that easy.
 Ultimately, we've now got to show up for our schedule every day until we get there.
-It's the less glamorous side of success, but it works.
+It's the less glamorous side of success, but it's empowering and it works.

 When we eventually arrive at the station of our choosing, ecstatic and unashamed celebrations are in order (and this is a vital part of the cycle, amigo).